1000, Popular de Juguetes, Cuéntame Cómo Pasó

 13.00 Sold by: TuPuzzle

-Jumbo manufactured this nice puzzle in 1998.
-The title is Masquerade, by Igor Levashov.
-The puzzle is COMPLETE (1008 pieces).
+Educa manufactured this puzzle in 1988.
+The title is On the Terrace, by Pierre-Auguste Renoir.
+The puzzle is like NEW,

 Product Enquiry